herregroen/wordpress-javascript-documentation-standards/readme.md

 If, after using these tools, the version number cannot be determined, use @since Unknown.

-**Code Refactoring**: Do not refactor code in the file when changes to the documentation.
+**Code Refactoring**: Do not refactor code in the file when making changes to the documentation.

 ### Grammar
 Descriptive elements should be written as complete sentences.
 The one exception to this standard is file header summaries, which are intended as file “titles” more than sentences.